As of 2 April 2019

 In accordance with article 8 (1) of the Articles of Association, the Supervisory Board of Schaltbau Holding AG comprises six members, of whom two thirds represent shareholders and one third represents employees.
 The shareholder representatives are elected by the Annual General Meeting, the employee representatives are elected by the employees.
 Unless a shareholder representative is elected for a shorter period, the term of office of Supervisory Board members runs until the close of the Annual General Meeting at which the acts of members are ratified for the fourth fiscal year since the beginning of the relevant member’s term of office.

 The most recent scheduled election of Supervisory Board shareholder representatives took place at the Annual General Meeting on 14 June 2016.
-Following the resignation of two of the elected shareholder representatives in 2017, the Annual General Meeting elected one new member on 8 June 2017.
-In addition, Dr Albrecht Köhler was appointed as shareholder representative to the Supervisory Board by the Munich District Court on the basis of section 104 (2) of the German Stock Corporation Act (AktG) with effect from 13 September 2017.
-Dr Albrecht Köhler‘s period of office ends with the election of a new member of the Supervisory Board at the 2018 Annual General Meeting.
-The term of office of the remaining shareholder representatives runs until the close of the Annual General Meeting at which the acts of members are ratified for the fiscal year 2020.
+At the Annual General Meeting on 8 June 2017, one new member of the Supervisory Board was bi-elected, and at the Annual General Meeting on 7 June 2018, a total of three members of the Supervisory Board were bi-elected.
+The term of office of all shareholder representatives runs until the close of the Annual General Meeting at which the acts of members are ratified for the fiscal year 2020.
 The Supervisory Board elects its Chairman and Deputy Chairman from among the members of the Supervisory Board.

 - Andreas Knitter